Imperial Palace (Kôkyo) [皇居]

 It is on the site of the former Edo Castle.

-It is on the site of Edo Castle, which was built in 1457, was expanded after establishment of Edo government in 1603.
+Edo castle was built in 1457, and it was expanded after establishment of Edo government in 1603.

 It is about 1.5 km from east to west and about 2 km from north to south.

-Other part of the site is "Kokyo".
+Other part of the site is called "Kôkyo".